LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/user-combo.markdown

 Allow to set the type of the field.

-- **Single**

-Allows to select one choice of the options available
+- **Single** - Allows to select one choice of the options available

-- **Multiple**

-The user can select multiples choices
+- **Multiple** - The user can select multiples choices

 ### Display field

 Set the field to show.
+By default shows the name of the role

 ### Advanced filter JSON

-The user can filter by role. `Developer` : Only shows the users with that specific role.
+The user can filter by a JSON filter to show only determinated users or filter by project for example.

+### Roles

+You can filter by roles to show only determinated users.